za-creature/cf-emu/README.md

 ```

 Alternatively, you can call `cf-emu` programatically and use `fetch()` to
-interact with your deployed worker, though this is slower because is involves
+interact with your deployed worker, though this is significantly slower as it
-subprocesses:
+involves subprocesses and should only be used for end-to-end tests:
 `integration.test.js`:
 ```javascript
 let emu = require('cf-emu')